fau-advanced-separations/CADET-Process/docs/source/user_guide/optimization/evaluator.md

 :name: single_evaluation_object
 ```

-To associate variables with an evaluation object, add it to the optimization problem first.
+Register an evaluation object to run the pipeline for that case.
+These objects are the default variable targets; explicit `targets=` may also name other objects, such as the simulator.
+The newer `ParameterSpace` API calls these registered inputs *cases*.

 ```{code-cell} ipython3
 :tags: [hide-cell]